The Pan-STARRS Data Processing System: IPP Data Processing Stages

 \subsection{Processing Database}

 A critical element in the Pan-STARRS IPP infrastructure is the processing database.
 This database, using the mysql database engine, tracks information about each of the processing stages.
 It is used as the point of mediation of all IPP operations.
 Processing stages within the IPP perform queries of the database to identify the data to be processed at a given stage.
 As the processing for a particular stage is completed, summary information about the stage is written back to the database.
-In this way, the database records this history of the processing, and also provides the information needed to successive processing stages to begin their own tasks.
+In this way, the database records this history of the processing, and also provides the information needed by successive processing stages to begin their own tasks.

-The processing database is colloquially referred to as the `gpc1' database, since a single instance of the database is used to track the processing of images and data products related to the PS1 GPC1 camera.
-This same database engine also has instances for other cameras processed by the IPP, e.g., GPC2, the test cameras TC1, TC3, the Imaging Sky Probe (ISP), etc.
+The processing database is colloquially referred to as the ``gpc1'' database, since a single instance of the database is used to track the processing of images and data products related to the PS1 GPC1 camera.
+This same database engine also has instances (same schema, different data) for other cameras processed by the IPP, e.g., GPC2, the test cameras TC1, TC3, and the Imaging Sky Probe (ISP).
+In general, processing information for different cameras is separate in different processing database; merging of output products takes place in DVO.